 The Fountain Trust Company is a small local bank in the truest sense.
-All of its deposits are from local customers and all of its loans are to local borrowers.
+Its deposits are from local customers and its loans are to local borrowers.
 Decisions are either made at the branch or by the management team in Covington, Indiana.
 There is no distant out-of-touch corporate office making all the decisions.

 The Fountain Trust Company is also dedicated to building the communities it serves.
 For example, in Covington, the branch includes extensive gardens and a fountain open to the public and is a popular spot for wedding and prom photos.
 In Darlington, the bank fully restored a 1905 building to its original grandeur.
 In Lafayette, the bank owns and maintains the Lafayette Milling Company building at 302 Ferry Street, built in approximately 1885.
 The bank occupies the first floor and other downtown businesses occupy the rest of the building.

 It continues the longstanding tradition of supporting its local communities by hosting or supporting several events throughout the year, sponsoring multiple organizations and donating to local causes.
 The bank also sponsors many community events such as an annual bicycle ride and numerous youth sports teams.
 The Fountain Trust Company is the only bank in the country to sponsor its own competition bagpipe band.